keboola/connection-docs/extractors/communication/email-attachments/index.md

 * TOC
 {:toc}

-This extractor allows you to import data from email attachments to KBC.
+This extractor allows you to import data from email attachments to Keboola Connection (KBC).
 It extracts data from systems generating exports only as CSV files attached to an email.
 It can also be used instead of repeated [manual imports of CSV](/tutorial/load/) files.

 Tables only get imported with the extractor running.
 The import is **not** triggered by an email being sent or received.
 When running, the extractor imports all emails received since its previous run.
-Therefore it is a good idea to set up the extractor in a [**scheduled** orchestration](/orchestrator/scheduling/).
+Therefore, it is a good idea to set up the extractor in a [**scheduled** orchestration](/orchestrator/running/#time-schedule).

 ## Create New Configuration
-Find Email Attachments in the Extractors section and create a new configuration.
-Choose a meaningful name for your configuration.
+Find Email Attachments in the Extractors section, and create a new configuration.
+Choose a meaningful name for it.
 Each configuration corresponds to a single target email address.
 If you need to import emails into different tables, it is advisable to create more configurations.

 {: .image-popup}